araprak/AWSWordpressDemo/README.md

 Created an Elastic IP address and associated it with the EC2 instance to ensure a static IP address is maintained instead of a dynamic address.
 (This is because whenever the said EC2 instance is rebooted the IPv4 and DNS address changes.
 Hence I used the Elastic IP address protocol.)

 Step 3.
+I SSH to the EC2 Instance and installed Apache2 software as it was compatible, modular and easily customizable, and had a lot of security such as SSL/TLS Certification Support with the WordPress application.